 - Abstract fees (abstract of title fees).

 - Charges for installing utility services.

 - Legal fees (including fees for the title search and preparation of the sales contract and deed).

-- Recording fees.
+- · Recording fees.

-- · Surveys.
+- Surveys.

 - Transfer taxes.

-- Title insurance.
+- Owner's title insurance.

-- Any amount the seller owes that you agree to pay, such as back taxes or interest, recording or mortgage fees, cost for

-improvements or repairs, and sales commissions.
+- Any amount the seller owes that you agree to pay, such as back taxes or interest, recording or mortgage fees, cost for improvements or repairs, and sales commissions.

-If the seller actually paid for any item that you are liable for and that you can take a deduction for (such as your share of the real estate taxes for the year of sale), you must reduce your basis by that amount unless you are charged for it in the settlement.
+If the seller actually paid for any item for which you are liable and for which you can take a deduction (such as your share of the real estate taxes for the year of sale), you must reduce your basis by that amount unless you are charged for it in the settlement.